chrisjsewell/pytest-param-files/README.md

 Running pytest with the `--regen-file-failure` option will regenerate the parameter file with actual output, if any test fails.

-Note, currently regeneration of YAML files may not provide the same formatting as the original file, and will not preserve comments.

 ## Other formats

 TODO ...